 - Ball (named for the five Ball brothers: Edmund, Frank, George, Lucius and William)

 - Corning (formerly Flint Glass, re-named after financier Erastus Corning)

 - Libbey (named for William Libbey)

 - Steuben (named for Steuben County, NY).

-Even though glassblowing is a relatively recent phenomenon in Puget Sound history, glass art is already steeped in the region’s history.
+Even though glassblowing is a relatively recent phenomenon in Puget Sound history, glass art has already become entrenched in the region.

 Dale Chihuly and the American Art Studio Glass Movement

 In 1962, ceramics professor Harvey Littleton started the first university glass art program at the University of Wisconsin in Madison.
 This was made possible in part through an invention by his associate, glass research scientist Dominick Labino.
 The pair devised a small, inexpensive furnace in which glass could be melted and worked.
 This affordable glass making process made it possible for artists to blow glass in small, independent studios.
 Some of Littleton’s early students included Marvin Lipofsky, Fritz Dreisbach, and Tacoma native Dale Chihuly.
 These artists played important roles further developing the art of glass making.
 And so began the American Studio Glass movement.
 While glass technologies prior to this time focused on proprietary manufacturing processes, the American Studio Glass movement highlights the artist as designer and maker, leading to “open source” sharing of technical knowledge that would not have been possible in prior industrial productions.
 This gave way to one-of-a-kind objects and art works with unique character representing the artist’s vision.